 "Eligible cost" shall mean costs which are eligible to claim under the Act.

-"Equipment" shall mean items of tangible personal property costing $5,000 or more, with a useful life of more than one year, but not including ordinary furniture.
+"Equipment" shall mean a unit of tangible personal property that meets the federal definition of equipment as defined in 2 CFR Part 200.1 with a useful life of more than one year, but not including ordinary furniture.

 "Fiscal year" shall mean the period from July 1 through June 30.